British Open returns to Troon as Trump-owned Turnberry waits - WHIZ News

 It will have been seven years since Royal Troon last hosted the Open.
 It will be an eight-year gap between Opens for Royal Liverpool, where Rory McIlroy won in 2014.

-Turnberry, perhaps the most scenic of all the links courses, last held the Open in 2009 when Stewart Cink defeated the 59-year-old Watson in a playoff.
-That was before Trump bought it.
+Turnberry, perhaps the most scenic of all the links courses on the rotation, last held the Open in 2009 when Stewart Cink defeated the 59-year-old Watson in a playoff.

+Trump bought Turnberry in 2014 and renovated several holes to strong reviews.

 R&A chief executive Martin Slumbers said Turnberry remained one of the 10 links on the Open rotation.
 He said the delay in returning had more to do with the size of the crowd Turnberry gets more than anything to do with Trump.